 Afro-surrealism is the fusion of afro-centric elements with surrealism to create paradoxical fantastical worlds that highlight African culture in both a familiar and strange way.
 It’s a fine line creating art that resonates with my audience whilst taking them in a pensive journey through its abstract nature.

-Do you come up against any blocks keeping you from your art or has it always felt like an easy thing to keep in your life?
+Has it always felt like an easy thing to keep in your life?

 Art has always been very therapeutic for me and it is something I hope to keep pursuing for the rest of my life.
 It is such a pleasure to have people recognize and love art that is first and foremost, a journey into creative introspection.